US pledges stronger climate action at Biden summit | DW | 22.04.2021

 The United States has promised to cut its carbon emissions faster, putting pressure on other big polluters to clean up their acts.

-US President Joe Biden promised on Thursday to halve his country's greenhouse gas emissions by 2030 from 2005 levels, kicking off a climate summit to pressure other polluters to bring their emissions in line with international agreements.
+US President Joe Biden has promised to halve his country's greenhouse gas emissions by 2030 from 2005 levels, kicking off a global climate summit to pressure other polluters to bring their emissions in line with international agreements.

+Speaking at the start of the summit from Washington on Thursday, Biden said the world's largest economies had to step up the fight against climate change.
+"No nation can solve this crisis on its own, and this summit

+is a step on a path to a secure, prosperous, and sustainable future," he said.

 The US has dirtied the atmosphere with carbon dioxide more than any other economy and its citizens have some of the highest carbon footprints in the world today.
 Though the 50% target is not binding, it raises the US commitment to cutting emissions by about a third and could spur other governments to stop burning fossil fuels sooner.